 – management acquirements;

 Every M&A can be divided into sell- and buy-side deals.
-A sell-side transaction happens when institutions (companies, investment and commercial banks, brokers, or liquidity providers) search for trade securities.
+A sell-side transaction happens when institutions (companies, investment and commercial banks, brokers, or liquidity providers) search for trade opportunities.
 In a buy-side deal, hedge funds, investors, and asset managers search for purchasing opportunities.

 Merger vs. Acquisition

-A merger is a voluntary decision of two businesses to combine powers and shape an enterprise with new ownership and management.
+A merger is a voluntary decision of two businesses to combine and shape an enterprise with new ownership and management.
 Usually, both parties resemble in terms of operating power and size.
 The famous examples of mergers are Exxon with Mobil or H. J. Heinz with Kraft Foods.

 5 phases of an M&A transaction